SnickerdoodleLabs/protocol/documentation/sdql/adding-new-queries.md

 # Steps to add a new query support to the core:

-1. Update the QUERYENGINE.md file with new query type
+1. Update the name section of [README.md](./README.md) file with new query name.
-2. Update the EXAMPLES.md file with new query schema examples
+2. Update the [EXAMPLES.md](./EXAMPLES.md) file with new query schema examples and optionally define the new structures in [sdql-v0.0.1.schema](./sdql-v0.0.1.schema.json) if required.

 ## 1. Parsing the query
 First step in the implementation is parsing the query and building the AST (Abstract Syntax Tree).
 This is done by the **Query Parser package**.

-3. Parsing the new query requires an interface to be defined that resembles the query structure.
+3. Parsing the new query requires an interface (we call them blocks) to be defined that resembles the query structure which will be a part of **ISDQLQueryObject**.
 The **SDQLParser** converts a query schema into AST.
 So, we need to define an AST element for the new query.
 For most of the web2 data, we have an abstraction layer called "**AST_PropertyQuery**".
 Maybe, you may not need to new AST elements.
 If you define an new element it must extend from **AST_Query**.
 4. You need to update the **SDQLParser** to convert the query block into the corresponding AST element.
 You can also write validations here.

     ### Get the permission flag for the query